YuriiDev88/coderstat/README.md

 ## To start work with extension

-After extension installation open Show all commands - `Ctrl+Shift+P` and type `Coderstat: Start App`
+After extension installation open Show all commands - `Ctrl+Shift+P` and type `CoderStat: Start App`

 `CoderStats` menu will appear in left status bar, and stats will be placed in explorer.